 The Oscillator Start-up Timer (OST) provides a 1024 oscillator cycle (from OSC1 input) delay after the PWRT delay is over (parameter 33).
-This ensures that the crystal oscillator or resonator has started and stabilized.
+This ensures that the crystal or resonator oscillator has started and is stable enough to to clock the controller.
+More time may be required for the oscillator to meet its frequency tolerance specification.

-The OST time-out is invoked only for XT, LP, HS and HSPLL modes and only on Power-on Reset, or on exit from most power managed modes.
+The OST time-out is invoked only for XT, LP, HS and HSPLL modes and only on Power-on Reset, or on exit from most power-managed modes.